 Clarins’ beauty coach Rebecca Jones recommends exfoliating the face and body every two weeks to remove tan thoroughly.
 She says: “This way, it will thoroughly cleanse and exfoliate the body and would make a clean canvas and remove dead skin cells so that the (new) tan will blend and absorb more evenly.”

 Word of Caution: Self-tanner dyes or stains the outermost layers of skin, and it makes perfect sense that exfoliation is the key to removing tan build-up.
 However, experts warn against over-exfoliating.
 Deep exfoliation can irritate and harm the skin, so be patient and slow down.

-You can also try these two extra tips to get fake tan off quickly:
+Try these tips to get fake tan off fast:

 If you want to remove your tan, sweat it out.
 It might be a good excuse to keep yourself moving and take out those matching workout outfits.
 Excessive sweating will slide your tan right off.
 Go for a swim in the sea or pool afterwards for a double tan stripping action.

 3. Head to the swimming pool